sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 http://localhost:8188/viewer

 3. To respond to viewer input:
-- Check 'Extra options', 'Auto Queue', and 'instant'.
+- Check 'Extra options', 'Auto Queue', and 'instant' on the ComfyUI control panel.
-- Click the 'Queue Prompt' button on the ComfyUI control panel.
+- Then click the 'Queue Prompt' button.

 4. The 'preset' folder may be created in the current directory for saving and loading preset files.
 Sample presets can be found in the `presetsamples` folder.